apache/sqoop/docs/src/site/sphinx/ConnectorDevelopment.rst

 Partitioner
 -----------

-Partitioner creates ``Partition`` instances based on configurations.
+The Partitioner creates ``Partition`` instances based on configurations.
-The number of ``Partition`` instances is decided based on the value users specified as the numbers of ectractors in job configuration.
+The number of ``Partition`` instances is decided based on the value users specified as the numbers of extractors in job configuration.

 ``Partition`` instances are passed to Extractor_ as the argument of ``extract`` method.